 Erika E. B. Kato, Ph.D. is a faculty member at California State University, Long Beach in the Educational Leadership Department.
 She serves as the Center for Evaluation and Educational Effectiveness (CEEE) Project Director for the CSULB HSI-STEM campus evaluation and the CSU HSI-STEM systemwide evaluation, among other campus research projects.
-She has over seven years of experience in evaluation, quantitative research and institutional research.
+She has over eight years of experience in evaluation, quantitative research and institutional research.
 Prior to joining CSULB, Erika served as Senior Manager of Data Analytics at the CSU Office of the Chancellor, was a researcher for five years at the University of California Educational Evaluation Center, and taught high school and middle school mathematics.

 Jacob Schreiber, M.A. is an assistant in the Keck Evaluation, Institutional Research/Reporting, Assessment (KEIRA) office at the Keck School of Medicine of USC.
 In this position, Jacob supports data collection and analyses in efforts to evaluate the medical school’s curriculum and faculty.
 Prior to working at Keck, Jacob earned an M.A. in Applied Anthropology from California State University, Long Beach in 2016, and worked as a behavioral analyst for the Newport-Mesa Unified School District.
 His research interests concern power and epistemic knowledge in the medical sciences, and the social constructions of illness and wellness in educational and occupational settings.